-With $271,876 in grants from FRAXA Research Foundation, Dr. Julius Zhu from the University of Virginia examined the effects of several drugs (some already in common use in fragile X, such as Buspar and Abilify) which manipulate specific serotonin receptors and the effect that has on synaptic plasticity (LTP and LTD).
+With $306,000 in grants from FRAXA Research Foundation, Dr. Julius Zhu at the University of Virginia examined the effects of several drugs (some already in common use in fragile X, such as Buspar and Abilify) which manipulate specific serotonin receptors and their impacts on synaptic plasticity (LTP and LTD).

 Chae-Seok Lim, PhD